gbih/net451-tests/README.md

 2. Import and use a .net 451 dll built on Windows
 3. Create Suave server on .net 451, using the Windows .net 451 dll

+Misc Notes:
-Note 1: To test on OS X, we need to install an F# Compiler that runs on .net Framework or Mono.
+1. To test on OS X, we need to install an F# Compiler that runs on .net Framework or Mono.
-Note 2: We should be able to use only the command line.
+2. We should be able to use only the command line.
-Note 3.
-For organization (and ease of opening via Visual Studio if desired), we will create a single solution file.
+3. For organization (and ease of opening via Visual Studio if desired), we will create a single solution file.

 ------------